19hours/sg-statutes/Acts/Accountants Act.md

 (2) Any person who, without lawful excuse, refuses or fails to comply with any requirement of the Complaints Committee under subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000 or to imprisonment for a term not exceeding 12 months or to both and, in the case of a continuing offence, to a further fine not exceeding $50 for every day or part thereof during which the offence continues after conviction.

-(3) Where in the course of its inquiry a Complaints Committee receives any information or evidence relating to the conduct of the public accountant, accounting corporationor accounting firm concerned which may give rise to further proceedings under this Part, the Complaints Committee may, after giving notice to the public accountant, accounting corporation or accounting firm concerned, decide on its own motion to inquire into that matter and report its findings to the Oversight Committee.
+(3) Where in the course of its inquiry a Complaints Committee receives any information or evidence relating to the conduct of the public accountant, accounting corporation, accounting firm or accounting LLP concerned which may give rise to further proceedings under this Part, the Complaints Committee may, after giving notice to the public accountant, accounting corporation, accounting firm or accounting LLP concerned, decide on its own motion to inquire into that matter and report its findings to the Oversight Committee.

-(4) Where in the course of its inquiry a Complaints Committee receives any information or evidence relating to the conduct of the public accountant, accounting corporationor accounting firm concerned which discloses an offence under any written law, the Complaints Committee shall record that information in its report to the Oversight Committee.
+(4) Where in the course of its inquiry a Complaints Committee receives any information or evidence relating to the conduct of the public accountant, accounting corporation, accounting firm or accounting LLP concerned which discloses an offence under any written law, the Complaints Committee shall record that information in its report to the Oversight Committee.

 (5) The Oversight Committee may appoint a legal assessor to advise the Complaints Committee on any matter of law arising in the course of its inquiry.